ZuttoVPG/zutto-docs/Technical_Design.md

 ## Major Topics
 ### Authentication
 ### Forum Integration
-### Drop Tables
+### Roll Tables
-Drop tables will drive all of the RNG decisions.
-Drop tables can be configured and reused, and the individual tiers can also be reused across tables or within the same table.
+Roll tables will drive all of the RNG decisions.
+The tables can be configured and reused, and the individual tiers can also be reused across tables or within the same table.

 [todo insert ER diagram]